FlowFuse/website/src/blog/2024/06/using-node-red-as-an-etl-tool.md

 1. **Ease of Use:** Its visual programming interface makes it accessible to non-developers.
 2. **Flexibility:** A wide range of nodes and the ability to write custom JavaScript allow for flexible data processing.
-3. **Integration:** Strong support for IoT and real-time data processing, making it ideal for integrating diverse data sources.
+3. **Integration:** Node-RED excels in integrating IoT devices and handling real-time data, making it well-suited for combining diverse data sources into unified workflows.
 4. **Cost-Effective:** Being open-source, Node-RED can be a cost-effective alternative to expensive ETL tools.
 5. **Community Support:** A large community provides a wealth of nodes, examples, and support.